7 Best Affordable Pet Insurance Companies of 2026

 What Is Not Covered by Pet Insurance?

-As with any other insurance product, some things are specifically not covered by pet insurance.
+As with any other insurance product, pet insurance does not cover some things.

-While some of these exclusions can vary by company, some are standard across the board.
+While some exclusions can vary by company, some are standard.

 Pre-Existing Conditions